-This unaccompanied version does not include additional content that accompanies the full standard, such as illustrative examples, implementation guidance and bases for conclusions.
+Registration is required to access the free version of the Issued Standards, which do not include additional documents that accompany the full standard (such as illustrative examples, implementation guidance and basis for conclusions).

-IFRS 13 summary and timeline
+Summary and timeline

 UK qualifying parents and subsidiaries can take advantage of FRS 101 Reduced Disclosure Framework.
 Our FRS 101 page gives more information on which entities qualify and the criteria to be met.

-Amendments to the standard
+Amendments to the standard for FRS 101 preparers

 FRS 101 paragraph 8(e) states that a qualifying entity is exempt from all of the disclosure requirements of IFRS 13 with the following limitations.